bentemple/steamos-extensions/README.md

 A number of example extensions that I personally use are included in this repo, with explanations of what they do in the following sections.

+### steamos-extension-hibernate-after-sleep

+This extension enables hibernate-after-sleep functionality, automatically hibernating the Steam Deck after being suspended for a configurable period (default: 60 minutes).
+It changes also changes the swap file (default: 20GB), configures GRUB with resume parameters, and fixes Bluetooth issues after resume.

+This code was based off of the following publication: https://github.com/nazar256/publications/blob/main/guides/steam-deck-hibernation.md

+To configure, copy `/usr/share/doc/steamos-extension-hibernate-after-sleep/example-config` to `/home/deck/.config/hibernate-after-sleep`, edit `HibernateDelaySec` (e.g., "30min", "2h") and `TargetSwapFileSizeInGbs` (e.g., 10, 30), and run `sudo /usr/sbin/steamos-extension-hibernate-after-sleep-setup`.
+Changes require a reboot.
+Additionally, this script copies an uninstaller to /home/deck/.bin for easy removal should you want to turn the extension off, simply run `sh /home/deck/.bin/steamos-extension-hibernate-after-sleep-uninstall.sh`

+### steamos-extension-retain-boot

+This extension sets SteamOS as the next boot entry after each reboot.
+This can be useful when dual booting if the other OS likes to mess with the boot order.

+This extensiom functions on HoloISO, but might choose the boot order incorrectly on systems dual booting HoloISO and SteamOS.

 ### steamos-extension-clean-games

 This extension automatically removes any game directory from Steam's common install path if they are not tracked by an installed package (game).
 It also removes any shadercache for missing packages, preventing size buildup of shadercache.